 [Section 99A inserted by No. 53 of 2011 s.
 46.]

 99B.
-Production of identification
+Production of identity card

 (1) An industrial inspector must, if requested to do so by a person in respect of whom the industrial inspector has exercised, or is about to exercise, a power under this Act or any other written law, produce the industrial inspector’s identity card for the person’s inspection.